PorisulkiP/PyQt-Grapth-BIlder/README.md

 # PyQt-Grapth-BIlder
-My college progect on Python.
+My college progect on Python.\n
 Task: display graphs based on the entered functions